 Before you may bring a medical malpractice claim in North Carolina, a medical expert who specializes in the same or similar specialty of the healthcare provider who committed malpractice must review your medical records and swear that your treatment failed to comport with the applicable standard of care.

 HOW LONG DO I HAVE TO FILE A MALPRACTICE LAWSUIT IN NORTH CAROLINA?

 The statute of limitations in North Carolina is generally three years from the date of injury.
 For cases involving wrongful death, the statute of limitations in North Carolina is two years from the date of death.

-There are a number of exceptions to these rules, and the lawyers at RDU Injury Law can provide you guidance regarding the same.
+There are a number of exceptions to these rules, and the lawyers at Howard Stallings can provide you guidance regarding the same.

 In most medical malpractice cases filed in North Carolina state court, the case must be filed in the county where either the plaintiff or the defendant resides or has his or her principal place of business.
 We’ll assess the pros and cons of filing in each of those possible venues.

 WHAT DO I NEED TO PROVE IN MY MEDICAL MALPRACTICE CASE?